Nosto/wiki-docs/implementing-nosto/implement-search/search/implement-autocomplete-using-library/README.md

 The Nosto Autocomplete library is independent from the Search Templates offering which covers Search, Category Merchandising and Autocomplete.

-Search Templates offers a hosted development environment based on Visual Studio Web using Preact components for the development of Search and Category Merchandising result pages as well as Autocomplete experiences.
-Nosto Autocomplete covers only the Autocomplete part as a NPM library and provides integration into various rendering technologies such as React/Preact, Mustache and Liquid.
+Search Templates offers a hosted development environment based on Visual Studio Web using Preact components for the development of Search and Category Merchandising result pages, as well as Autocomplete experiences.
+Nosto Autocomplete covers only the Autocomplete part as an independent NPM package and provides integration into various rendering technologies such as React/Preact, Mustache and Liquid.